elrnv/gltfgen/README.md

 ## Input Types

- - Unstructured Legacy VTK polygon and tetrahedral meshes in double or float format.
+ - Legacy and XML VTK polygon and tetrahedral meshes in double or float format.
+   In particular unstructured grids and polygon VTK formats are supported.
    Tetrahedral VTK meshes are converted to triangle meshes on the fly.
  - Basic wavefront obj files containing polygon meshes (no .mtl support yet).
  - JPEG and PNG image textures are supported.